RahatGithub/RahatGithub/README.md

 - He is currently -

   > Studying Computer Science Engineering at Sylhet Engineering College
   >
-  > Working with Django Web Framework
+  > Doing a research on Deep Learning Image Processing
+  >
+  > Learning Data Analysis and Machine Learning

-- Rahat is interested in Web Development, Machine Learning, Data Science, Automation and many other things...
+- Rahat is interested in Data Science, Machine Learning, Web Development, Automation and many other things...

 - Check his Linkedin profile : www.linkedin.com/in/rahat-ahmed-chowdhury/